• Skip to primary navigation

 What qualifies as emotional bullying?

-Emotional bullying involves behaviors that manipulate, intimidate, or demean a person.
+Emotional bullying involves behaviors that manipulate, intimidate, or demean an individual.
 This includes verbal abuse, exclusion, and public humiliation.
-It can also involve derogatory remarks related to race or gender, aggravating its psychological impact.
+Such behavior can aggravate its psychological impact, making it a severe social issue.

 How does emotional bullying affect mental health?

-The impact on mental health from emotional bullying can be profound, triggering symptoms like anxiety, depression, and withdrawal.
-Its psychological repercussions are often compared to physical aggression due to the severe distress it inflicts.
+Emotional bullying profoundly impacts mental health, often triggering anxiety, depression, and social withdrawal.
+Its psychological effects are comparable to physical aggression, due to the severe mental distress it causes.

 Who are most commonly targeted by emotional bullying?